 - PROFSUPV 718 Special Topic (30 points)

-You must have completed an undergraduate degree in any discipline from a recognised university (or similar institution) and be currently employed in health, counselling, social services, human services or similar professional context.
+You must have completed an undergraduate degree in any discipline from a recognised university (or similar institution) and be currently employed in health, counselling, social services, legal services, education, human services or similar professional context.

-You will also need at least three years’ experience in health, counselling, social services, human services or similar professional context.
+You will also need at least three years’ experience in health, counselling, social services, legal services, education, human services or similar professional context.

 Further programme requirements